A Universal Ordinary Differential Equation: Generating an almost piecewise constant function

 \section{Generating an almost piecewise constant function}

 We have already explained the main intuition of this section in previous sections.
 Using the dyadic generator and the bit generator as a signal, we can construct a system that ``samples'' the dyadic at the right time and then holds this value still until the next dyadic.
 In essence, we just described an almost piecewise constant function.
 This function still has a limitation: its rate of change is small so it can only approximate slowly changing functions.
+Figure~\ref{fig:pwcgen} illustrates how this process works at the high-level.